Depth-First Search

 DESCRIPTION (credit Leetcode.com)

-Given the root node of a binary tree, write a recursive function to return the sum of each node's tilt.
+Given the root node of a binary tree, write a recursive function to return the sum of all node tilts in the tree.

-The tilt of a node is the absolute difference between the sum of its left subtree and the sum of its right subtree.
-If a node has an empty left or subtree, the sum of the empty subtree is 0.
+The tilt of a node is calculated as the absolute difference between the sum of all values in its left subtree and the sum of all values in its right subtree.
+For nodes that are missing a left child, right child, or both, treat the missing subtree as having a sum of 0.

 Example 1: